Rob Hartley

 Texas Property Tax Protest Guide (2026)

 Texas homeowners can protest their property tax appraisal every year by filing Form 50-132 with their county appraisal district before May 15 (or 30 days after your notice is mailed, whichever is later).
 Texas uses the term “protest” rather than “appeal.”
 The process involves an informal hearing, then a formal Appraisal Review Board (ARB) hearing if needed.
-Success rates are high — 98.68% in Hays County and above 70% in Harris and Travis counties.
-Below, we walk through every step of the Texas protest process with specific forms, deadlines, and evidence strategies.
+Success rates are high — above 70% in Harris and Travis counties.
+Below, we walk through every step of the Texas protest process with specific forms, deadlines, evidence strategies, and county-by-county filing guides for the 10 largest counties.

 Why Texas Property Tax Protests Are Different